amitmore17/event_geolocalization_dataset/readme.md

  		each field in above list is as below
  		accelerometer_data_cam_x: [data(0), data(1), ... ,data(T-2),data(T-1)] where data(t) is [UTC timestamp since unix epoch, ax, ay, az, (ax\*ax, ay\*ay, az\*az)\*\*.5] where (ax,ay,az) is a magnetometer measurement.

+## Video Data
+The file "video_info/exp_i.pk" contains a dictionary with information about video recordings.
+Each entry in the dictionary is a list of length N (or N+1 if *is_event_track_gps_available* is True) The video recordings are also available to [download](https://github.com/amitmore17)

+* **start_timestamps**:
+	a list containing sequence of *UTC timestamp since unix epoch* indicating time when the individual video recordings started.

+* **stop_timestamps**:
+	a list containing sequence of *UTC timestamp since unix epoch* indicating time when the individual video recordings ended.

+* **video_durations**:
+	a list containing sequence of time durations in milliseconds indicating durations of individual video recordings.

+* **start_offsets**:
+	a list containing sequence of offset values in milliseconds with respect to *start_timestamps* indicating when the event video recordings started.

+* **stop_offsets**:
+	a list containing sequence of offset values in milliseconds with respect to *stop_timestamps* indicating when the event video recordings ended.

+* **event_recording_durations**:
+	a list containing sequence of time durations in milliseconds indicating durations of individual event video recordings.

+Please refer ```read_video_info.py``` for more details.
+Further, whenever an experiment have *is_event_track_gps_available* to be True, the last entries in the above lists corresponds to a video camera moving along with the event.

 ## Authors

 * **Amit More** - [amitmore17](https://github.com/amitmore17)